Special exhibition 2018: »Clotsam- Seaborne Messages of Clotted Flotsam"

 After visiting the exhibition, you can climb the Tower for a magnificent view of the sea, the fjord and the town.
 Here you will gain a real sense of the sea’s grandeur and the forces of nature along the coast.
 Like the rest of the Museum, the Tower is handicap accessible.

-In front of the St George Shipwreck Museum there is an exciting activity area for children where they can play and use their bodies to learn about shipwrecks and rescues on the West Coast.
+In front of Strandingsmuseum St. George there is an exciting activity area for children where they can play and use their bodies to learn about shipwrecks and rescues on the West Coast.

-Everyone is welcome to play in the playground and parents can even sit in the café with a cup of coffee with an unobstructed view of the children.
+While the children play in the playground, the parents can enjoy a cup of coffee with an unobstructed view of the playground, the North Sea and the harbour of Thorsminde.

 Severe storms, mist and sea fog, unpredictable ocean currents, changeable depths and no islands to offer shelter have led to thousands of shipwrecks along the West Coast.
 Embark on a journey in a world full of dramas, tragedies, love and heroism.